SAP-samples/abap-platform-rap-workshops/rap6xx/rap620/exercises/ex4/README.md

 </details>

-## Adapt the behavior definition and the behavior projection
+## ⚠ Adapt the behavior definition and the behavior projection
 [^Top of page](#)

+> ⚠ Caution:
 > The following code changes are currently necessary to avoid a short dump that will be raised because the generated code uses the
 > `strict( 2 ) statement.